Techfest: Competitions

 Techfest International Model United Nations (MUN) was launched with the aim of spreading political awareness on International affairs.
 Earlier held under the name of Techfest International Model United Nations until 2014, this competition was relaunched in 2016 as Techfest World Model United Nations (TWMUN).
-Techfest World Model United Nations (TWMUN) witnesses over 500 delegates from international universities/schools of over 20 countries, coming together to simulate various committees of the United Nations with the prime objective to innovate solutions of various international agendas and build diplomatic relations.
-TWMUN 2019 saw 10 different committees like WHO, UNGA, UNSC and even a special crisis committee being organized with delegates having intense discussion for a total prize worth of over 3 lakh Indian rupees.
+Techfest World Model United Nations (TWMUN) witnesses over 500 delegates from international universities/schools of over 20 countries, coming together to simulate various committees of the United Nations with the prime objective to innovate solutions for various international agendas and build diplomatic relations.
+TWMUN 2022 saw 10 different committees like WHO, UNGA, UNSC and even a special crisis committee being organized with delegates having intense discussion for a total prize worth of over 3 lakh Indian rupees.
 In Techfest 2020-21, the first-ever completely online TWMUN was conducted.
 Special committees like the Non-proliferation committee and Treaty review conference were introduced.
-It featured 13 committees including UNCCW, DISEC, UNCND, etc, and witnessed participation from over 350 delegates.
+It featured 13 committees including UNCCW, DISEC, UNCND, etc, and witnessed participation from over 450 delegates.

-Smart City Challenge was an initiative inspired by Prime Minister Narendra Modi’s vision to develop 100 new smart cities to engage the youth of the country in the development of their city and prosperity of its citizens.
-The competition was designed with the vision of bringing together technology, government and the student fraternity to make the cities more efficient, sustainable, liveable and to improve the quality of life of the rapidly urbanizing population.
+Smart City Challenge was an initiative inspired by Prime Minister Narendra Modi’s vision to develop 100 new smart cities to engage the youth of the country in the development of their city and the prosperity of its citizens.
+The competition was designed with the vision of bringing together technology, government and the student fraternity to make the cities more efficient, sustainable, and liveable and to improve the quality of life of the rapidly urbanizing population.
 1000 teams participated across India involving students from IITs, IIMs, IISER, NITs and BITS.
 The expert panel of over 50 mentors consists of IPS officers, IIT professors, corporate professionals, and eminent government officers.
 Besides the prize money of INR 5 lakhs for winners, the ideas were also forwarded to the Delhi Mumbai Industrial Corridor Project Corporation.

+Techfest, IIT Bombay, continues to inspire young minds by organizing competitions aimed specifically at school students, encouraging them to explore the world of science and technology.
+In 2024, events such as the SOF-Techfest Innovation Challenge, in collaboration with the Science Olympiad Foundation, invited students from classes 8–10 to present innovative solutions to sustainability-related challenges.
+Finalists were hosted at IIT Bombay and recognized with certificates, trophies, and other accolades.

+Another standout was the Blix-A-Thon, a national-level robotics competition that witnessed participation from over 1,000 students across junior and senior categories.
+Participants engaged in interactive workshops, model-building, and arena-based challenges that fostered practical STEM skills and creative problem-solving.

+In its 28th edition, Techfest conducted more than 35 competitions across diverse formats, including the Techfest Olympiad, both online and offline, which tested academic aptitude and critical thinking.
+These events collectively highlighted Techfest’s continued commitment to nurturing innovation, curiosity, and scientific spirit among school students.